Legal

 USAHS is committed to providing a learning and working environment in which complaints are addressed fairly and resolved promptly.
 All complaints are taken seriously.
 The procedure for handling complaints from current students encourages informal conciliation, facilitates early resolution, and maintains individual privacy and confidentiality.

-Students are encouraged to address concerns or complaints promptly, generally within 5 business days of the date of the incident or occurrence that has given rise to the concern or complaint.
+Students are encouraged to address concerns or complaints promptly, generally within five business days of the date of the incident or occurrence that has given rise to the concern or complaint.
 USAHS endeavors to resolve all concerns and complaints; however, delayed reports of a concern or complaint may make the matter harder to investigate and resolve.

 Students may utilize the complaint policy below to address concerns that occur within the University including but not limited to the following: